drnikki/is-my-internet-back-yet/README.md

 ### Setup
 Copy twilio_secrets.default.rb to twilio_secrets.rb.
-Fill it in with your twilio credentials.
+Fill it in with your twilio credentials and your phone number information.

-Change permissions to make tellme.rb executeable
+Change permissions to make tellme.rb executeable.

-Use Ruby 1.9.3.
-I mean, really.
+Before you leave your broken internet, run it.
+Go unto the the world, waiting for the text message.

+Also, use Ruby 1.9.3